-The easiest way to catch big largemouth bass is to know where in vast environment water they will live.
-So, have you asked yourself how to catch largemouth bass?
+The easiest way to catch big bass is to know where in vast environment water they will live.
+So, have you asked yourself how to catch trophy bass?
 So let’s get started. bass generally preferred warm, shallow parts of reservoirs, natural lakes, and rivers.
 The success of this species is credited in large part to its most apparent feature, which is having a bucket size big mouth.

 It provides an easy catch for bass that attack and eat all sorts of prey ranging from tiny zooplankton mice to ducks and snakes, but it usually relies on prey fish and other food in many fisheries.
 The bass can be fooled by lures causing naturalistic flashes or movements without many similarities to actual events.